TheMannu/Devops-Tools-Installation-Configurations/ELB.md

 8. Review Configuration: Assess your settings and select "Create load balancer."
 The system applies a few default attributes during creation, editable post-creation.
 Refer to Load balancer attributes for additional information.

 #### Step 4: Verify Your Load Balancer's Performance

 To check your load balancer, follow these steps:

+1. Close Notification:
+    Once you receive confirmation that your load balancer was created successfully, click "Close."